evowilliamson/getting-cleaning-data-with-r/Codebook.md

 ## getting_cleaning_data_dataset.csv

-This dataset is the main dataset and it lists observations on the level of type, activity and subject.
+This dataset is the main dataset on which the averages dataset is based (described later in this document) and it lists observations on the level of type, activity and subject.
 These are the variables in the dataset:

 |variable                       | unit     | description                                         |
 |-------------------------------|----------| ----------------------------------------------------|